-If you have a spending problem or you are struggling to keep up with payments, tucking your credit card away for good once it’s paid off may seem like the responsible choice.
-However, there are potential consequences to the “out of sight, out of mind” strategy when it comes to credit cards.
+If you have a spending problem or are struggling to keep up with payments, tucking away your credit card once it’s paid off may seem like a responsible and reasonable choice.
+But there are potential consequences to the “out of sight, out of mind” strategy you should be aware of.

 Why You Need To Use Your Credit Cards

-There are two primary reasons why you should consider how often you use your credit cards:
+There are two primary reasons why you should think about how often you use your credit cards:

-- To make sure that you’re getting enough value from the cards if they have annual fees
+- You want to make sure you’re getting enough value from the credit cards you are paying to use.

-Reason number one will apply to every credit card (or charge card).
-Reason number two will only apply to cards with annual fees.
+The first reason will apply to every credit card (or charge card).
+The second reason only applies to credit cards with annual fees.

-Most personal finance advice regarding how often to use your cards focuses on inactivity.
-But if any of your cards have annual fees, it will be just as important to make sure you’re getting enough value from them to offset the cost.
+Most personal finance advice around credit card use focuses on inactivity.
+But if any of your cards have annual fees, it’s just as important to make sure you’re getting enough value from them to justify their cost.

 FAQ on Credit Card Inactivity